Skip to main content

 3. Deploy a use case-based approach

-When considering the new system, first focus on agreeing use cases and consider starting small.
-Prioritizing the use cases will also help define the minimum viable product for each development iteration.
+When considering the new system, first focus on agreeing on use cases and consider starting small.
+Prioritising the use cases will also help define the minimum viable product for each development iteration.

 FP&A tools can provide flexibility to model planning from strategic to operational levels.
-Some tools offer the integration of plans across multiple use cases, avoiding the transfer of data from point applications and spreadsheets leading to a more efficient, effective solution.
+Some tools offer the integration of plans across multiple use cases, avoiding data transfer from point applications and spreadsheets, leading to a more efficient, effective solution.

 4. Define the operating model